How to Use Machine Learning for Customer Segmentation

 Image by the Author: Machine Learning for Customer Segmentation dataset example

-This parameter is used to describe specific customer behaviors and interests.
+• Psychological: The psychological parameter is used to describe specific customer behaviors and interests.
 This information can be captured using surveys and questionnaires.
-These data points can help marketers understand which customers have similar needs, with the ultimate goal of creating a set of customer segments that are more likely to use the product or service.
+Psychological parameters can help marketers understand which customers have similar needs.
+This helps marketers to create a set of customer segments who are more likely to use the product or service.

 The key to successful customer segmentation is in the design of your algorithms and survey questions.
-You should aim to determine what characteristics make up each segment, then work on collecting data on those factors.
+You should aim to determine what characteristics make up different customer segments, then work on collecting data on those factors.

 Machine Learning for Customer Segmentation in the no-code platform Graphite Note